 - Windows unable to connect to XXXX / Can not join this network / Taking longer than usual to connect to this network: - Check the wireless signal strength of your network.
-If it is weak (1~3 bars), please move the router closer and try again. - Change the wireless Channel of the router to 1, 6 or 11 to reduce interference from other networks. - Re-install or update the driver for your wireless adapter of the computer.
+If it is weak (1~3 bars), please move the router closer and try again. - Change the wireless Channel of the router to reduce interference from other networks. - Re-install or update the driver for your wireless adapter of the computer.